blockwatch-cc/tzgo/README.md

 Below are a few examples showing how to use TzGo to easily access Tezos data in your application.

 #### Parsing an address

-TzGo comes with a low-level library for basic Tezos data types like protocol enums, addresses, keys, hashes, signatures, protocol parameters and more.
-All low-level types support encoding/decoding binary and text formats including the necessary validation.

 To parse/decode an address and output its components you can do the following: